-With the proof algorithm in hand we may then compute for each sentence $\Theta$ a a Boolean combination $\chi$ of invariant sentences that is equivalent to $\Omega$: In the list of formal proofs we search for entries of the form $\Omega\leftrightarrow \chi$ for some Boolean combination of invariant sentences $\chi$.
+With the proof algorithm in hand, we may then compute, for each sentence $\Theta\in\mcal{L}_R$, a Boolean combination $\chi$ of invariant sentences that is equivalent to $\Omega$ as follows: In the list of formal proofs we search for entries of the form $\Omega\leftrightarrow \chi$ for some Boolean combination of invariant sentences $\chi$.
 By Baur-Monk the search terminates.

 Thus, given a finite-dimensional algebra $R$ over an algebraically closed recursive field $k$, in order to show that the theory of $R$-modules is decidable it is enough to show that there is an algorithm which, given a boolean combination $\chi$ of invariant sentences of the form $\vertl\phi/\psi\vertr>1$, answers whether there is an $R$-module in which $\chi$ is true.